D.C. police investigating attack on pro-Trump activist, others near White House

 Loh said in an interview that she was with the group headed from Harry’s bar toward the White House when the confrontation began.
 She said they were watching the president speak on her phone, and then the rest of the group got ahead of her and she heard Beatty scream.
 She rushed over and began filming the altercation from a distance.

 “It was just chaotic,” Loh said.
-“Everything happened so fast … There was blood everywhere.”
+“Everything happened so fast. . . .
+There was blood everywhere.”

 She said she knows that the Proud Boys are controversial, but that she sees them as having helped Beatty.
 “She could have been really hurt,” Loh said.
 “I’m grateful that they were there to stop it.”